Japsterr/Complete_Display_AdsWebMobileTVAPI/README_UPDATED.md

 - TV app: on the Activation screen, use “Change Server URL” to override at runtime; persists via AsyncStorage.
 Default remains src/config.ts.
 - Mobile Manager: API base can be overridden at runtime and persisted; wire a simple settings UI to call ApiService.setBaseUrl(url) if needed.

+### New
+- Manager app now includes a Settings tab to change the API base URL at runtime and test connectivity via /health.
+- TV app respects campaign normalize_to_orientation (portrait/landscape) by rotating the wrapper when device orientation mismatches.
+Media uses resizeMode="contain" to avoid stretching.

 # 🚀 Complete DisplayAds SaaS Platform - Updated

 **A comprehensive digital signage SaaS platform with Web Dashboard, Mobile Management App, Android TV App, and Backend API**